Between Earth and Sky: Style

+Themes

-Roanhorse researched Southeast Asian, Native American, and Mesoamerican civilizations while writing Black Sun.
-She wanted to write fiction that was different from the traditional European settings of epic fantasy novels.
+Roanhorse researched Southeast Asian, Native American, and Mesoamerican civilizations while writing Black Sun, because she wanted to write fiction that was different from the traditional European settings of epic fantasy novels.
 She started by writing the character of Xiala, and stated that "all the other characters started to come together" afterwards.

+Though the trilogy features many non-heterosexual and non-cisgender characters and has been praised for its inclusivity, a reviewer for SyFy pointed out that "queerness" is a product of white supremacy and colonization.
+In many pre-Columbian civilizations, queer identities would not be considered "other" but would be considered normal parts of those societies.
+Accordingly, these characters in the novels are not "tagged" or named as queer or other.
+Xiala's bisexuality is used to highlight the varying degrees of acceptance among different cultures.
+Other characters are non-binary and are described with neopronouns ('xe'/'xir'), and this is accepted in most cities in the trilogy's world.

 Adaptation

 In December 2021, it was reported that AMC Studios will be adapting Black Sun into a television series with Roanhorse and Angela Kang as executive producers.

 Reception

-Black Sun received positive critical reviews with a "Rave" rating from the book review aggregator Book Marks based on eight independent reviews.
+In their Locus review of Black Sun, Alex Brown calls the book "a brilliant work of art", and lauds the characters, the worldbuilding, the magic system, and the way queerness is normalized and gender hierarchies absent in the world of the novel.
 Kirkus Reviews praised the characterization and political intrigue, calling it "the next big thing".
-The book was praised for its characterization and action sequences, as well as its positive and nuanced portrayal of queer characters.
-A reviewer for Locus praised her "awareness and respect" when writing fictionalized versions of Indigenous cultures.
+Grimdark Magazine said Black Sun was "nearly impossible to put down", and praised the skilled combination of action and character-driven plot.
+Other reviews also praised it for its characterization and action sequences, as well as its positive and nuanced portrayal of queer characters.

-Black Sun and Roanhorse's other books have received mixed reviews from Native American commentators.
-Some have criticized her for cultural appropriation in her portrayals of Indigenous communities.
-Others have praised her for "uncolonizing" fantasy literature.

 Fevered Star received a positive review from Kirkus Reviews, which called it "an excellent second installment".
 It received a starred review from Library Journal, which called the novel "amazingly complex".
 Writing for Tor.com, Angela Maria Spring gave the second book a moderately positive review.
 She praised the complex plot and felt that Naranpa's character arc was the strongest of all of the characters, but felt that the pacing was slow and that the novel suffered from Serapio's separation from Xiala.